ryanturner7/lab-28-29-todo/README.md

 ## Learning Objectives
 * Students will learn to create front end routes using react-router-dom
-* Sudents will learn to restructure their applications into modules
+* Students will learn to restructure their applications into modules
 * Students will learn the difference between view state and application state
-* Students will learn to lift application state to better controll one way data flow
+* Students will learn to lift application state to better control one way data flow
 * Students will learn to create and import sass partials

 ## Requirements